 I’m a fan of using special events to add some fun to your classroom or homeschool.
 Last March, I had a post with lots of calendar resources for creating special events based on the date: Enliven Your Homeschool with Some Calendar Fun.

-I also have a post with Free Groundhog Day Songs and Rhymes for Circle Time (includes YouTube informational resources about Groundhog Day)
+I also have a post with Free Groundhog Day Songs and Rhymes for Circle Time (It also includes YouTube educational videos about Groundhog Day!)

 Kids’ Groundhog Day Activities Pinterest Board